A trail system is born: a history of the Libby Hill

 In 1764, the town of Gray (then called “New Boston”) was settled after a failed earlier attempt in the 1740s.
 One of the original settlers Daniel Libby became a prominent local citizen and took ownership of all the land west of town to Dry Mills and Little Sebago Lake.
 The high hill just west of town became known as “Libby Hill”.

-Daniel’s son William, after returning as a prisoner of war in the Revolutionary War began a farm where the recent Hannaford Supermarket is located on Route 26.
+Daniel’s son William, after returning as a prisoner of war in the Revolutionary War began a farm where the recent Hannaford Supermarket is on Route 26.
 William had a son James who in 1816 began a farm at the top of Libby Hill.
 Over the next 50 years the hill was cleared of trees and was farmed until abandoned around the civil war.

 Descendants of the Daniel Libby family still live in Gray and southern Maine.
-John Libby, whom was Daniel’s great grandfather was the original immigrant for all Libby’s to the U.S..
+John Libby, whom was Daniel’s great-grandfather was the original immigrant for all Libby’s to the U.S..
 To learn more about the Libby family history visit the John Libby genealogy site.

 In 1973 the Town of Gray received a donation of 70 acres of land to be used for park and recreation activities from Sylvia Dow, who was one of these descendents .
 This property is located on top of the ridge behind the Gray Middle and High Schools.
 This land has had a number of old logging roads that were used for a variety of activities by a wide range of citizens in Gray.
 In August of 1999 the Gray Parks and Recreation department decided to start an ad hoc committee to make a more formal trail system on the property.
-The committee started out with a half dozen Gray residents who were interested in finally developing the recreational area.
+The committee started out with a half-dozen Gray residents who were interested in finally developing the recreational area.

 By January 2000 the committee had grown to over two dozen interested members and an outline for how the property should be developed was presented to the town council.
-The council approved the project and encouraged the committee to “think big” and try and make a first class recreation area.
+The council approved the project and encouraged the committee to “think big” and try to make a first class recreation area.
 In February of 2000, the committee obtained a grant from the Maine Forest Service, which has funded nearly 100% of the project.
 In June of 2000, a trail designer was hired to make the trail system blend optimally with the contours of the property.
 Every Thursday evening during the summer volunteers showed to help clear the initial brush from the newly marked trails.
 A formal forest management plan was created and implemented in the fall of 2000.
-Volunteers continued to work their way up the hill that sometimes seemed much higher than its 480 feet of elevation!
+Volunteers continued to work their way up the hill that sometimes seemed higher than its 480 feet of elevation!
 Excavation began in November for 6 weeks removing stumps and leveling out depressions in the trails.
 Between December 2000 and February 2001 the signage and mapping of the trails were finished with the efforts of nearly 100 volunteers and over 2000 hours of volunteer time.
 The Libby Hill website also began operation in February 2001.

 The trail system opened with nearly 5 miles of non-motorized trails and 2 miles of the original logging roads that can still be used by motorized vehicles.